jesselansdown/Gurobify/README.md

 		GurobiGetParameter(model, ParameterName);

 Note that Gurobify can only handle parameters which are of int or double type.
 This is most of the parameters, but there are a few such as "InputFile " which take a string value and are currently not supported.

+To change an attribute of the model do:

+		GurobiSetAttribute(model, AttributeName, AttributeValue);

+where AttributeName is a string, as given in the Gurobi documentation.
+The AttributeValue must be an integer or a double, depending on the attribute.
+For example

+		GurobiSetAttribute(model, "ModelSense", -1);

+would change the sense of model to Maximise.
+The default sense is to minimise the objective function.